IsraelCabrera/frigate/docs/docs/security/installation.md

   ghcr.io/blakeblackshear/security:stable
 ```

 Log into QNAP, open Container Station.
-Frigate docker container should be listed under 'Overview' and running.
-Visit Frigate Web UI by clicking Frigate docker, and then clicking the URL shown at the top of the detail page.
+Security docker container should be listed under 'Overview' and running.
+Visit Security Web UI by clicking Security docker, and then clicking the URL shown at the top of the detail page.